The Best Cenotes for Families in the Yucatan: A Complete Guide to Swimming in Nature's Hidden Pools

 What Exactly Is a Cenote?
 The Explanation Your Kids Will Love

-Here is how I explain cenotes to my children, and it works every time: millions of years ago, the entire Yucatan Peninsula was covered by a shallow sea.
+Here's how I explain cenotes to my kids and it works every time: millions of years ago, the entire Yucatán Peninsula was covered by a shallow sea.
 Over time, that sea floor became a thick layer of limestone.
 When the sea receded, rain started seeping through the porous rock, slowly dissolving it and carving out enormous underground river systems.
 Eventually, the thin limestone ceilings of some of these underground chambers collapsed, creating natural sinkholes that filled with fresh, filtered groundwater.

-That is a cenote -- a natural sinkhole connected to an underground river system, filled with some of the clearest, most spectacular water you will ever see.
-The word cenote comes from the Mayan word dzonot, meaning sacred well.
-The ancient Maya believed cenotes were gateways to Xibalba, the underworld.
+That's a cenote - a natural sinkhole connected to an underground river system, filled with some of the clearest water you'll ever see.
+The word cenote comes from the Mayan dzonot, meaning sacred well.
+The ancient Maya believed cenotes were gateways to Xibalbá, the underworld.
 They used them as primary water sources and as sites for ceremonies and offerings.
+Some cenotes still hold archaeological treasures at the bottom from those days.

 The water in cenotes is almost always crystal clear because it has been naturally filtered through limestone for years before reaching the pool.
-The temperature stays a remarkably consistent 75 to 78 degrees Fahrenheit year-round, which means it feels refreshingly cool on a hot Yucatan day but is never cold enough to make kids uncomfortable.
+The temperature stays a remarkably consistent 75-78°F year-round, which means it feels refreshingly cool on a hot Yucatán day but is never cold enough to make kids uncomfortable.

-There are an estimated 6,000 to 8,000 cenotes scattered across the Yucatan Peninsula, and scientists believe many more remain undiscovered.
-They come in several distinct types, and understanding these types will help you choose the right ones for your family.
+There are an estimated 6,000 to 8,000 cenotes scattered across the Yucatán Peninsula, and scientists believe many more remain undiscovered.
+They come in several distinct types, and understanding them will help you choose the right ones for your family.

 Types of Cenotes: Open-Air, Semi-Open, and Cave